Shiny White Suburban

 *

-On a Facebook gardening group, one guy suggests a .22 for dealing with groundhogs, and a few members call for him to be removed.
+On a Facebook gardening group, one guy suggests a .22 for dealing with groundhogs.
+A few members call for him to be removed.

 This is a GARDENING group! they admonish.